samthor/radhist/README.md

 # Background

 For background, the History API has a few limitations, and isn't that well-suited to building app-like experiences on the web.
-This has been [discussed in length](https://github.com/WICG/app-history), but as of mid-2021, has no serious movement from browser vendors.
+This has been [discussed in length](https://github.com/WICG/app-history), but as of mid-2021, is not ready yet.